 Vicmap Position – Survey Control

 The primary means to access the accuracy of a survey mark is through the published technique, followed by the horizontal and vertical uncertainty values.
-Only uncertainties that are derived from the ‘adjusted’ technique are considered reliable as they are derived from the National Geodetic Adjustment (GDA2020) and the Victorian Levelling Network (VLN) adjustment.
-The uncertainty of marks obtained from other techniques are given a nominal value based on the technique chosen during data entry or user submission.
+Only uncertainties that are derived from the ‘adjusted’ technique are considered reliable as they are derived from the National Geodetic Adjustment (GDA2020) and the Victorian Levelling Network (VLN) adjustment (AHD).
+Uncertainty is not assigned to marks that do not feature in the nation or state network adjustment datasets.

 The following procedures are undertaken as normal update/maintenance routines, to ensure conformity of the data to specification: